KaiyanM/MolPad/paper/paper.md

 # Summary

-The R-shiny package MolPad provides an interactive dashboard for understanding the dynamics of longitudinal molecular co-expression in microbiomics.
+The R-Shiny package MolPad provides an interactive dashboard for understanding the dynamics of longitudinal molecular co-expression in microbiomics.
 The main idea for addressing the issue is first to use a network to overview major patterns among their predictive relationships and then zoom into specific clusters of interest.
-It is designed with a focus-plu-context analysis strategy and automatically generates links to online curated annotations.
+It is designed with a focus-plus-context analysis strategy and automatically generates links to online curated annotations.
 The dashboard consists of a cluster-level network, a bar plot of taxonomic composition, a line plot of data modalities, and a table for each pathway, as illustrated in Fig \ref{fig:dashboard}.
 Plus, the package includes functions that handle the data processing for creating the dashboard.
 This makes it beginner-friendly for users with less R programming experience.
-We illustrate these methods with a case study on a longitudinal, multi-platform meta-genomics analysis for cheese communities.
+We illustrate these methods with a case study on a longitudinal, multi-platform metagenomics analysis for cheese communities.

 # Statement of need